U.S. flag

 • Zero tolerance or “three strikes, you’re out” strategies don’t work.
 Suspending or expelling students who bully does not reduce bullying behavior.
 Students and teachers may be less likely to report and address bullying if suspension or expulsion is the consequence.

 • Conflict resolution and peer mediation don’t work for bullying.
 Bullying is not a conflict between people of equal power who share equal blame.
-Facing those who have bullied may further upset kids who have been bullied.
+Forcing children who have been bullied to face those who have bullied them may further upset the child.

 • Group treatment for students who bully doesn’t work.
 Group members tend to reinforce bullying behavior in each other.

-Even if kids are not bullied or bullying others they can be affected by bullying.
-Many times, when they see bullying, they may not know what to do to stop it.
-They may not feel safe stepping in in the moment, but there are many other steps they can take.
+Even if children are not bullied or bullying others, they can be affected by bullying.
+Many times, when children see bullying, they may not know what to do to stop it.
+They may not feel safe to intervene in the moment, but there are many other steps they can take.

 Date Last Reviewed